kocierik/emailBomber/README.md

-## Email spammer
+## Email Bomber

 ### Requirements:
-Operating system: Linux/macOS
+Operating system: Linux

 To install the requirements using pip, run the following commands: